logological/logological.org/content/pages/faq.md

 If you don't know the old directory name, do a `svn checkout` of the new directory first and examine the log with `svn log -v`.
-Next clone the old and new directories using `git svn clone` or `svn2git`, and add the old repository as a remote of the new repository:
+Next clone the old and new directories using `git svn clone` or `svn2git`, and add the old repository as a remote of the new repository.
+Then do a `git log` and note the oldest commit of the `master` branch, and do a `git log old` and note the newest commit of the `old` branch.
+Then join the two branches and clean up the repository.
+All together:

 ```bash
 mkdir old-dir new-dir